Davydov-Yetter cohomology and relative homological algebra: Finite-dimensional Hopf algebras

 Recall the isomorphism of categories $(H \otimes H)\text{-}\mathrm{mod} \cong H\text{-}\mathrm{mod}\text{-}H$ where the action of $H \otimes 1$ gives a left action and the action of $1 \otimes H$ composed with $S^{-1}$ gives a right action because $S$ is an isomorphism of algebras $H \to H^{\mathrm{op}}$.
 The indecomposable direct summands of the regular bimodule $_HH_H$ are called the blocks of $H$.
 Let $k$ be the trivial $H$-module.
 Since $\mathcal{F}_{\Delta}(k) = H$ with action $(a \otimes b) \cdot h = ahS(b)$, the indecomposable direct summands of $\mathcal{F}_{\Delta}(k)$ are exactly the blocks.
 By item 2 in Lemma \ref{lemmaBasicPropertiesRelProj}, it follows that the blocks are relatively projective objects for $\mathcal{F}_{\Delta} \dashv \mathcal{U}_{\Delta}$.

+From now on we assume that the ground field $k$ is algebraically closed.
 Let $P_1$ be the projective cover of the trivial $H$-module $k$.
 Let $Q_1$ be the block which has $P_1$ as a direct summand when it is considered as a $H$-module by left multiplication.
 It is also known as the principal block of $H$.
 Note that the direct summand $Q_1$ has multiplicity $1$ in $\mathcal{F}_{\Delta}(k)$ because $P_1$ has multiplicity $1$ in the regular module $_HH$ by \cite[Thm.
 9.2.1(ii)]{repTheory}. \begin{lemma} Let $\varepsilon|_{Q_1}$ be the restriction to $Q_1$ of the counit $\varepsilon : H \to k$ and let $B$ be some block.
 Then

 \end{lemma} \begin{proof} Recall from e.g. \cite[Thm.
 9.2.1(i)]{repTheory} that if $\{S_i\}_i$ is the list of simple $H$-modules and $\{P_i\}_i$ is the list of their projective covers, we have $\dim \mathrm{Hom}_H(P_i,S_j) = \delta_{i,j}$.
 Let $_HB$ be $B$ seen as a left $H$-module by left multiplication.
 If $B \neq Q_1$, we have $\Hom_{H \otimes H}(B, k \boxtimes k) \subset \Hom_H({_HB}, k) = 0$ because $_HB$ does not contain $P_1$ as direct summand.
 The counit $\varepsilon : H \to k \boxtimes k$ is a morphism of $(H \otimes H)$-modules, so it vanishes on any $B\neq Q_1$.
 Since $\varepsilon \neq 0$ it follows that $\varepsilon|_{Q_1} \neq 0$.
 As a result